 The Trust's investment in the Manager Loan measured at amortised cost is considered to have low credit risk.
-On adoption of IFRS9, the loss allowance was not deemed material as it has a low risk of default and the counterparty has a strong capacity to meet its contractual cash flow obligations in the near term.
+The loss allowance on the Manager Loan is not deemed material as it has a low risk of default and the counterparty has a strong capacity to meet its contractual cash flow obligations in the near term.